qkzk/fm/development.md

       - [x] FIX: navigation is screwed

     - [ ] testing: file, line, help
+    - [x] ensure rg & grep can be run before executing fuzzy find of line
       - [x] FIX nucleo out of bounds

 - [x] FIX: save a name for previews, use it to display